 The O'Fallon Public Library is located at 120 Civic Plaza (behind the Post Office).
 The library provides services to the more than 30,400 residents living within the O'Fallon city boundaries.
 It is a municipal library supported by the City of O'Fallon.

-The library holds over 66203 materials including over 54,000 books and a vast collection of DVDs, Music CDs, audio books, electronic devices and magazines.
-The library also provides access to 50851 of ebooks, 10,030 downloadable audio books, digital magazines, and database resources.
+The library holds over 67,000 items including over 54,000 books and a vast collection of DVDs, Music CDs, audiobooks, electronic devices and magazines.
+The library also provides access to over 60,000 ebooks, digital audiobooks, digital magazines, and databases.

 Our friendly and professional staff is eager to serve you.
 Welcome to the O'Fallon Public Library!

 The library completed a $1 million remodel and renovation project in 2016 and continue to upgrade and add services as needed.

 It is the mission of the O'Fallon Public Library to facilitate and promote lifelong learning, to emphasize and encourage reading, and to provide resources, services, and programs meeting the needs of our diverse community.

 The library is open the following hours.
 Holidays and inclement weather may impact our normal schedule.
-You can check our website, or follow us on Facebook or Twitter for any announcements concerning closures.
+You can check our website, or follow us on Facebook for any announcements concerning closures.

 Mondays: 9am - 8pm